 Thank you high school calculus. 🙂

-I am taking the average of the 3 boxes I have received, that is a total of 15 items.
+I am taking the average of the many boxes I have received.
 You can see the boxes in this post: Dia and Co Reviews.

 For your frame of reference, the item I have the most of is shirts.
-I also didn’t get shoes or accessories fro Dia.
+I also didn’t get shoes or accessories from Dia.